-- ◆ Copy Type The firmware copy operation includes these options: - FTP Upload Copies a file from an FTP server to the switch. - FTP Download Copies a file from the switch to an FTP server. - FTPS Upload Copies a file from an FTPS server to the switch. - FTPS Download Copies a file from the switch to an FTPS server. - HTTP Upload Copies a file from a management station to the switch. - HTTP Download Copies a file from the switch to a management station - SFTP Upload Copies a file from an SFTP server to the switch.
+- Copy Type The firmware copy operation includes these options: - FTP Upload Copies a file from an FTP server to the switch. - FTP Download Copies a file from the switch to an FTP server. - FTPS Upload Copies a file from an FTPS server to the switch. - FTPS Download Copies a file from the switch to an FTPS server. - HTTP Upload Copies a file from a management station to the switch. - HTTP Download Copies a file from the switch to a management station - SFTP Upload Copies a file from an SFTP server to the switch.

-- SFTP Download Copies a file from the switch to an SFTP server. - SCP Upload Copies a file from an SCP server to the switch. - SCP Download Copies a file from the switch to an SCP server. - TFTP Upload Copies a file from a TFTP server to the switch. - TFTP Download Copies a file from the switch to a TFTP server. - FTP/FTPS/SFTP/SCP/TFTP Server IP Address The IP address of an FTP/FTPS/ SFTP/SCP/TFTP server. - ◆ User Name The user name for SFTP/SCP/FTP/FTPS server access. - ◆ Password The password for SFTP/SCP/FTP/FTPS server access. - ◆ File Type Specify Operation Code to copy firmware. - ◆ File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
-(Valid characters: A-Z, a-z, 0-9, "", "-", "")

-Note: Up to two copies of the system software (i.e., the runtime firmware) can be stored in the file directory on the switch.
+- SFTP Download Copies a file from the switch to an SFTP server. - TFTP Upload Copies a file from a TFTP server to the switch. - TFTP Download Copies a file from the switch to a TFTP server. - FTP/FTPS/SFTP/TFTP Server IP Address The IP address of an FTP/FTPS/SFTP/ TFTP server. - User Name The user name for SFTP/FTP/FTPS server access. - Password The password for SFTP/FTP/FTPS server access. - File Type Specify Operation Code to copy firmware. - File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
+(Valid characters: A-Z, a-z, 0-9, ".", "-", " ") - Note: Up to two copies of the system software (i.e., the runtime firmware) can be stored in the file directory on the switch.